Kuenlun/METEOSAT-Image-Proccesing/README.txt

 **Converting raw satellite data into images**
-The main module is SatImg.py, is where all the functions are
+The main module is SatImg.py, is where all the functions are.
+--Packages nedded--
+h5py    # For reading HDF5 files
+numpy   # For working with arrays
+PIL     # For exporting arrays to images

 I have also added and example of the usage of the package: example.py